 I also recommend that you re-solve the exercise one day (or more) after reflecting on the solution email.
 You don't learn by putting information into your head but by trying to retrieve information from your head.
 Re-solving an exercise after seeing other ways to solve it will help you learn from the solutions you've read.

-Keep in mind that you can get your first 5 Python Morsels exercises for free.
-If you'd like to try out Python Morsels over the next 4 weeks, click the sign up button below.
+Keep in mind that you can get your first 3 Python Morsels exercises for free.
+If you'd like to try out Python Morsels, click the sign up button below.